 - a mediastinoscopy with biopsy

 Mediastinoscopy with biopsy is used to collect cells from the mediastinum.
-During this test, you will be given anesthesia.
-Your doctor will make a small incision (cut) under the breastbone.
-A sample of tissue will be removed.
-The sample will be analyzed to see if cancer is present.
+During this test, you’ll receive anesthesia.
+Then, your doctor will make a small incision under the breastbone.
+They’ll remove a sample of tissue and have it analyzed to see if cancer is present.
 This procedure will help your doctor accurately diagnose the type of tumor you have.

 Tumors may also invade the spinal column.
-This may result in compression of the spinal cord.
+This may result in spinal cord compression.

-Treatment for this condition typically involves chemotherapy and radiation.
-Both treatments can have serious side effects, such as:
+Treatment involving chemotherapy and radiation can have serious side effects, such as:

 - changes in appetite